chr1sc/mod2vid/README.md

-  -d, --delay <seconds>      Delay before recording starts (0.1-5, default: 1.0) -s, --skip-term            Skip terminal recording if _term.mp4 exists -N, --no-metadata          Strip all metadata from output video -Q, --no-trackinfo         If no -b was specified, the video will show some track info.
+  -d, --delay <seconds>      Delay before recording starts (0.1-5, default: 1.0) -s, --skip-term            Skip terminal recording if _term.mp4 exists -N, --no-metadata          Strip all metadata from output video -Q, --no-trackinfo         If no background was specified, the video will
+                             show some track info.
                              You can turn off this behavior with this switch.
-  -h, --help                 Show this help message
+  -p, --print-settings       Print current settings, including from template file -h, --help                 Show this help message

 Examples: